markstringer-dti/markstringer-dti.github.io/dti.md

 ### Conclusion
 It might be that something could be done to save any particular trench warfare project.
 But equally, it's important to remember that some projects simply cannot be saved.
 I don't think I've ever worked on a project that was being deliberately targetted to fail, but I have heard talk of such projects.

+It is quite important to understand that you don't need to stay on any project that is failing.
+The people in the real trenches had to stay.
+If they didn't they'd be shot for dessertion.
+You don't have to.
+Paul Simon point out that there are multiple ways to depart from a a lover.
+There might not be as many ways of getting off project, but there are certainly a good few.

+Of course, you can just find a new job.
+When you start to look you might be astounded to find that you're not the only person on that project who is looking.
+Recruiters have a unique handle on which projects are going badly.